John Simcoe Macaulay: Family

 In 1825, at Croydon in Surrey, he had married Anne Gee Elmsley, the eldest daughter of The Hon.
 John Elmsley, Chief Justice of Upper Canada, by his wife Mary, daughter of Captain Benjamin Hallowell (1723–1799) R.N., of Roxbury; the Commissioner of Customs for the Port of Boston at the time of the Boston Tea Party.
 Mrs Macaulay's mother was from a distinguished Boston family, but as a Loyalist her grandfather had lost his estates at both Roxbury and Maine, as well as all his possessions, and was sentenced to death if he ever set foot in Boston again.
 On that side, Mrs Macaulay was a niece of Admiral Sir Benjamin Hallowell-Carew, of Beddington Park, Surrey, and his brother Ward Hallowell (who was later known as Ward Nicholas Boylston), a great benefactor of Harvard University; they were two of the nephews of Governor Moses Gill.
 Mrs Macaulay's maternal grandmother, Mary (Boylston) Hallowell, was a first cousin of Susanna Boylston, the mother of the 2nd President of the United States, John Adams, and grandmother of the 6th President, John Quincy Adams.

-Wykeman Lodge

-Macaulay built his home in 1840s near Bay and College in what is now College Park.
-The land was acquired by his father on arriving in York.

-Following his death the home went to Bishop Strachan School in 1870, then as Central Convalescent Hospital and finally as an armoury before giving way to Eaton's College store.